michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-OpenWhisk-setup-on-Jetstream2.md

 cd tools/ubuntu-setup && ./all.sh
 ```

-Configure OpenWhisk to use the CouchDB instance you just set up - make sure to replace PrivateIP and CouchDB_pwd appropriately:
+Configure OpenWhisk to use the CouchDB instance you just set up - **make sure to replace PrivateIP and CouchDB_pwd appropriately with your private IP and CouchDB password**:

 ```
 cd ~/openwhisk/ansible